shuguang-52/2019-RemoteSens-AUSSC/README.md

 4. Click 'Region of Interest (ROI) Tool' ->Options ->Create Classification Images form ROIs->Select ALL Items.

 For ROI Class Value Assignments, we need change 'railway ->Class Value 26' to 'railway ->Class Value 11'.
 (The reason of the operation is: The pseudo-color of Class 11 (railway) is black and the background is also black.
-After converting it into classification image, ENVI will convert Class 11 (railway) of training set and test set into two different pseudo-colors, but other pseudo-colors will be consistent with '2013_IEEE_GRSS_DF_Contest_Samples_TR.txt'. )
+After converting it into classification image, ENVI will convert Class 11 (railway) of training set and Class 26 (railway) of test set into two different pseudo-colors, but other pseudo-colors will be consistent with '2013_IEEE_GRSS_DF_Contest_Samples_TR.txt'. )

 You can output the result as 'Houston_gt.tif'.